 The Protecting Agency is responsible for developing an implementable, fiscally responsible course of action that meets objectives and complies with management requirements.

 All Jurisdictional Agencies within the Planning Area (see Table 16: Jurisdictional Agencies based on Ownership/Land Status) will be given the opportunity to participate in the decision process and approve the decision.
-In addition, the Fiscally Responsible Agency, and the Protecting Agency as described in Chapter 2 and Chapter 11 of the Interagency Standards for Fire and Fire Aviation Operations (Red Book)Interagency Standards for Fire and Fire Aviation Operations and in Table 5: Alaska WFDSS Approval Authorities of this Operating Plan will be given the opportunity to participate in the decision process and approve the decision.
+In addition, the Fiscally Responsible Agency, and the Protecting Agency as described in Chapter 2 and Chapter 11 of the Interagency Standards for Fire and Fire Aviation Operations (Red Book) and in Table 5: Alaska WFDSS Approval Authorities of this Operating Plan will be given the opportunity to participate in the decision process and approve the decision.

 The Protecting Agency will develop and implement incident tactics based on verbal approval from the Jurisdictional Agency FMO(s) or Agency Administrator(s) while WFDSS approvals are being finalized.